Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 # Introduction
 The Xilinx® Versal ACAP is a fully software-programmable, heterogeneous compute platform that combines the Processor System (PS) (Scalar Engines that include the Arm® processors), Programmable Logic (PL) (Adaptable Engines that include the programmable logic blocks and memory) and AI Engines which belong in the Intelligent Engine category.

-This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AI Engine and PL logic, including block RAM (BRAM).
+This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AI Engine and PL logic, including block RAM.
 The design demonstrates functional partitioning between the AI Engine and PL.
-It also highlights memory partitioning and hierarchy among DDR memory, PL (BRAM) and AI Engine memory.
+It also highlights memory partitioning and hierarchy among DDR memory, PL (block RAM) and AI Engine memory.

 The tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal ACAP system integration.
 A Makefile is provided that you can modify to suit your own needs in a different context.